 Why is red velvet cake so expensive?

 Red velvet cakes don’t cost much extra to produce than other types of cakes.
-The cream cheese needed to produce the cream cheese icing and the red food coloring count for the only components that could increase the cost of making the cake.
+The cream cheese needed to produce the cream cheese icing and the red food coloring count as the only components that could increase the cost of making the cake.

 Can red velvet cake turn urine red?